infiniflow/infinity/docs/guides/search_guide.md

 ### Tokenizer

 When creating a full-text index, you are required to specify a tokenizer/analyzer, which will be used for future full-text searches on the same column(s).
 Infinity has many built-in tokenizers.
-Except for the Ngram analyzer and the default standard analyzer, all other analyzers require a dedicated dictionary.
-Please download the appropriate dictionary for your chosen analyzer from [this link](https://github.com/infiniflow/resource) and save it to the directory specified by `resource_dir` in the configuration file.
+Except for the Ngram analyzer and the default standard analyzer, all other analyzers require dedicated resource files.
+Please download the appropriate files for your chosen analyzer from [this link](https://github.com/infiniflow/resource) and save it to the directory specified by `resource_dir` in the configuration file.

 ```yaml
 [resource]